Hong Kong on 'brink of total breakdown' | DW | 13.11.2019

-Police have raised security levels around Hong Kong on Wednesday after violence escalated overnight.
+Protests are continuing in Hong Kong after a night of violence.
 Authorities are targeting security at university campuses, where many of the clashes with protesters took place.

-Authorities raised security levels around Hong Kong after a night of renewed violence.
-Protesters stepped up their "blossom everywhere" campaign of road blocks and vandalism in an attempt to bring the city to its knees.
+Authorities raised security levels on Wednesday around Hong Kong after a night of renewed violence.

 Many of the clashes took place at university campuses, with a large number of students joining the anti-government protests, despite Chief Executive Carrie Lam urging students to obey the law.

-During the Wednesday lunchtime rush hour over 1,000 protesters blocked roads in the heart of the city's financial district.
+Protesters stepped up their "blossom everywhere" campaign of road blocks and vandalism in an attempt to bring the city to its knees.
+During the Wednesday lunchtime rush hour over 1,000 demonstrators blocked roads in the heart of the city's financial district.
 Many wore face masks in defiance of an ongoing ban.

-Scores of riot police tried to disperse the crows, beating some people.
-One police spokesman warned that the city was on the "brink of a total breakdown," as violence increased.
+Scores of riot police tried to disperse the crowds, beating some people.
+One police spokesman warned that the city was on the "brink of a total breakdown."

 Hong Kong Hospital Authority estimated on Wednesday morning that 81 people were injured in the preceding 24 hours.
-A man who police shot on Monday and another man set on fire by protesters both remain in critical condition.
+A man shot by police on Monday and another man set on fire by protesters both remain in critical condition.

 Read more: 'Too late' for Hong Kong government to gain citizens' trust